Nufeen/suspicious-sierra/README.md

 # SUSPICIOUS SIERRA CONNECTIONS

-This is a tiny investigation of suspisious Mac OS Sierra connections reported by Little Snitch, each section consists of quotes from the discussions in corresponding links.
+This is a tiny investigation of suspisious Mac OS Sierra connections reported by Little Snitch (commonly abbreviated as `LS` in current context), each section consists of quotes from the discussions in corresponding links.
 My own comments are marked with _italic_.

 This document covers only recent network activity, for the detailed Mac OS security guide refer https://github.com/drduh/macOS-Security-and-Privacy-Guide

 This gist with shell script for just disabling everything is related, though I'd recommend to be very careful with it: https://gist.github.com/pwnsdx/d87b034c4c0210b988040ad2f85a68d3

-### Some interesting commands to know:
+### Few things to know:

-To see all the agents:

-`ls /System/Library/LaunchAgents/`
+To get the list of agents you can run: `ls /System/Library/LaunchAgents/`

-Util to operate them is called `launchctl`.
-To get info about certain service:

-`launchctl list com.apple.whatever`
+Utility to operate them is called `launchctl`.
+To get info about certain service: `launchctl list com.apple.whatever`

-Latest Mac OS versions include the System Integrity Protection feature, that is controlled by `csrutil` util.
+Latest Mac OS versions include the System Integrity Protection (SIP) feature, that is controlled by `csrutil` util.

-By default it restricts unloading system agents without turning it off, so most `launchctl unload` commands in old privacy guides will just fail with the following error: `Operation not permitted while System Integrity Protection is engaged`
+By default it restricts unloading system agents, so most `launchctl unload` commands in old (pre-Maverics) privacy guides will just fail with the following error: `Operation not permitted while System Integrity Protection is engaged`

 Stopping certain deamon in current session is not restricted though: